 - Eagle 73 (Gordon Johncock): New for Jerry Grant to race at the 1973 Indy 500 as AAR's #48 Olsonite Eagle.
 Grant was not entered at the Pocono 500 and the car was sold to Patrick Racing prior to that race.
 It was raced by Gordy Johncock for the rest of the season as his Indy-winning car was wrecked at Pocono.
 Raced by teammate Wally Dallenbach in the early races of 1974, then brought to the Indy 500 to replace a '74 car damaged by Johncock in practice.
 Raced by Johncock at Indy and at Milwaukee in June, and believed to have been his short track car for the rest of the year.
 Then to Lee Elkins and entered as the #83 McNamara Eagle for Bill Puterbaugh at Indy and at Pocono in 1975, qualifying for both.
 Retained for the 500-mile races 1976, when Puterbaugh qualified for the Indy 500 and Ontario, and also in 1977 when, now as the #16 entry, he again qualified for the Indy 500.
 Immediately after qualifying, the car was acquired by George Walther who wanted to put son Salt into it but after an uproar, Puterbaugh drove it in the race.
 Then from Walther to Bob Olmstead who fitted a Volker V12 engine for Indy 1978 but did not get the car on track.
 The car was stored until after Olmstead's death, and was sold to Bill Simpson in the early 1990s.
 It was restored as a show car for Simpson by Wayne Leary and put on display in North Carolina to represent the Eagle that Simpson had raced at Indy.
 Sold around 2013 to Jeff Urwin (New York, NY).

 - McLaren M16C/D (David Hobbs): New in 1974 for McLaren Cars as a M16C/D for David Hobbs to drive at the 1974 Indy 500 as the #73 Carling Black Label entry.
 Sold to George Walther by early July for Salt Walther to drive and used as his main #77 car at the Indy 500 in 1975, 1976 and 1977.
 Walther had other McLarens during this time and he is likely to have used those on short tracks.
-Sold with M16C/2 to Jerry Karl for 1978 and entered as his #88 Offy car with Frank Fiore as chief mechanic and a #89 RasCar/Atlanta as his backup.
-How this car was used later is currently unclear.
-Sold with M16C/2 to Chuck Haines (St Louis, MO) and stored for some years, before undergoing a complete restoration in 2015.
+Sold with M16C/2 to Jerry Karl for 1978 and entered as his #88 Offy car at the 1978 Indy 500 with Frank Fiore as chief mechanic and a #89 RasCar/Atlanta as his backup.
+This was Karl's car at Pocono, Ontario and Trenton later in 1978, and again at five races in 1979.
+It was modified as a "McLaren-Karl" for 1980 and 1981 but was wrecked at Riverside in August 1981.
+Karl then used his backup M16C/2 in the last few races of the season.
+Both M16Cs were sold to Chuck Haines (St Louis, MO) and stored for some years, before undergoing a complete restoration in 2015.
 Appeared at the Historic Indycar Exhibition in May 2016 in immaculate Carling livery.
 To Rob Dyson (Millbrook, NY) of Dyson Racing c2017.